oven-sh/bun/docs/bundler/plugins.md

 Note that the returned object has a `loader` property.
 This tells Bun which of its internal loaders should be used to handle the result.
 Even though we're implementing a loader for `.yaml`, the result must still be understandable by one of Bun's built-in loaders.
 It's loaders all the way down.

-In this case we're using `"object"`—a special loader (intended for use by plugins) that converts a plain JavaScript object to an equivalent ES module.
-Any of Bun's built-in loaders are supported; these same loaders are used by Bun internally for handling files of various extensions.
+In this case we're using `"object"`—a build-in loader (intended for use by plugins) that converts a plain JavaScript object to an equivalent ES module.
+Any of Bun's built-in loaders are supported; these same loaders are used by Bun internally for handling files of various kinds.
+The table below is a quick reference; refer to [Bundler > Loaders](/docs/bundler/loaders) for complete documentation.

 {% table %}